semaj/hammurabi/README.md

 to `chrome.sh` or `firefox.sh` will overwrite the files in `datalog/gen/job` and `datalog/gen`, which are to be treated as ephemeral.

+# Editing the Source

+If you edit the Rust code (which handles certificate parsing, signature validation, and Datalog generation/execution), you need to `cargo build` to rebuild.

+This creates two executables: `target/debug/single` and `target/debug/scale`.
+`single` is what you'll probably need.

+If you edit the Datalog interpreter (which you shouldn't need to do) you'll have to run `make` in `lib/datalog`.

+To add host (Lua) rules to the Datalog interpreter, edit `datalog/static/ext.lua`.

 # Scale

+This section can (probably) be ignored unless you are running experiments for the ACCs paper.

 Running the experiments "at scale" is slightly more involved.
 After building, you'll execute `./target/debug/scale <mapping-file> <ints-directory> <out-file>`